SametCimen1/alan/README.md

 ---

 ### Inslattaion:
-Go to https://drive.google.com/file/d/1hphWlR2qUVRVURLKY5feTfLMCxnYFhFG/view and click on the download button.
+-Go to https://drive.google.com/file/d/1hphWlR2qUVRVURLKY5feTfLMCxnYFhFG/view and click on the download button.
-Once the file is installed, open the file and drag the folder to your desktop (Do not open the .exe file when the file is in a .zip folder).
+-Once the file is installed, open the file and drag the folder to your desktop (Do not open the .exe file when the file is in a .zip folder).
-Open the folder and open the file called alan.exe
+-Open the folder and open the file called alan.exe

 ### Documetation:
-##### Attraction search
+#### Attraction search
 You can search attractions based on their location, their type (restaurants, shopping etc), their price, number of person that will attend, and finally whether if it is inside or outside.To search for an attraction, select the mode (described in the above paragraph) and search it.To search for an attraction, select the mode (described in the above paragraph) and search it.

 You can search attractions based on their location, their type (restaurants, shopping etc), their price, number of person that will attend, and finally whether if it is inside or outside.